laila12399/lailascoaching/content/how-to-deal-with-bullying-at-work.md

 **Irrationally, workplace bullying is underreported and less present in discussions about bullying, despite how common it is.**

-An analysis of 148 organisations worldwide, found that 49% showed evidence of bullying on a regular basis (Hodson, Roscigno, & Lopez, 2006).
+An analysis of 148 organisations worldwide, found that 49% showed evidence of bullying on a regular basis[^1].

-In a US study 37% of workers reported being bullied at the workplace at some time during their careers (Namie, 2007).
+In a US study 37% of workers reported being bullied at the workplace at some time during their careers[^2].

-Earnshaw and Cooper (1996) reported that up to a third of UK stress-related employment legal cases are as a result of workplace bullying.
+ A 1996 stydy reported that up to a third of UK stress-related employment legal cases are as a result of workplace bullying[^3].

 ## :microscope: What’s different about it

 Workplace bullying can be more difficult to spot or reduce as it is unique in its subtlety, with it manifesting in indirect ways, for example using innuendos (indirect comments or hints).

-A study with 1,137 participants found that those who had not yet been bullied predicted that their reaction to being bullied at the workplace would be significantly more assertive than the reaction of participants who had been bullied actually was (Rayner, 1998).
+A study with 1,137 participants found that those who had not yet been bullied predicted that their reaction to being bullied at the workplace would be significantly more assertive than the reaction of participants who had been bullied actually was[^4].

 One reason for this could be that workplace bullying is unique in the way it plays out in contrast to how a classic bullying scenario is often represented in people’s minds.

-Out of reported workplace bullying instances only 8 % were physical bullying instances in in a study by (Einarssen et al., 1994), with the most common types being verbal and indirect.
+Out of reported workplace bullying instances only 8% were physical bullying instances in a study with 1,974 respondents[^5], with the most common types being verbal and indirect.

-As argued by (Rayner, Hoel, 1998), workplace bullying takes the shape of a wide range of subtle tactics.
+As argued by (Rayner, Hoel, 1998)[^6], workplace bullying takes the shape of a wide range of subtle tactics.
 They group workplace bullying into the following categories:

 •	**threat to personal status** (e.g. professional humiliation)